-There are no Level 3 assets as of December 31, 2018 and 2017.
-See Note 14, "Financial Instruments and Fair Value Measurements," for definitions of fair value levels.
+There were no Level 3 assets as of December 31, 2019 and 2018.
+See Note 15, "Financial Instruments and Fair Value Measurements," for definitions of fair value levels.

-The Company segregated its plan assets by the following major categories and levels for determining their fair value as of December 31, 2018:
+The Company segregated its plan assets by the following major categories and levels for determining their fair value as of December 31, 2019: